Tax Parity for Health Plan Beneficiaries Act

 H.R.
 2499; S. 728

-Although employer-provided health coverage for different-sex spouses is excluded from an employee’s gross income, domestic partner benefits are not.
-As a result, an employee who elects domestic partner coverage pays more income and payroll tax than a similarly-situated employee with a different-sex spouse.
+Although employer-provided health coverage for spouses is excluded from an employee’s gross income, domestic partner benefits are not.
+As a result, an employee who elects domestic partner coverage pays more income and payroll tax than a similarly-situated married employee.
 Moreover, because of this inequitable treatment, employers who offer benefits to domestic partners face the administrative burden of calculating taxes separately, and they also pay additional payroll taxes.
+With marriage for same-sex couples still barred in the majority of states, employer-provided domestic partner benefits remain an important way for employees to obtain critical health coverage for their families and the unfair taxation of those benefits can make it financially infeasible to do so.

 What is the Tax Parity for Domestic Partner and Health Plan Beneficiaries Act/Tax Equity for Health Plan Beneficiaries Act?

-The bill would also make clear that domestic partners or non-dependents can be included in pre-tax cafeteria plan elections, permit Voluntary Employees’ Beneficiary Associations (VEBAs) to provide full benefits to domestic partners and non-dependents, and extend Health Related Savings Accounts to cover domestic partners and other non-dependents.
-Finally, the bill would equalize the treatment of health coverage for spouses and for domestic partners and other non-dependents for payroll tax purposes.
+The bill would also make clear that domestic partners or non-dependents can be included in pre-tax cafeteria plan elections, permit Voluntary Employees’ Beneficiary Associations (VEBAs) to provide full benefits to domestic partners and non-dependents and extend Health Related Savings Accounts to cover domestic partners and other non-dependents.
+Finally, the bill would equalize the treatment of health coverage for domestic partners and other non-dependents for payroll tax purposes.

 Growing Numbers of Top Employers Offer Equal Family Benefits